 The principal uses of Cayman schemes are to reorganise the company’s share capital, to enable a company to restructure its liabilities and avoid an insolvent liquidation, or to alter the distribution rights of creditors and/or shareholders in the company’s liquidation.

-Scheme proceedings can be commenced by the company, any creditor or shareholder of the company or (where the company is being wound up) by a liquidator.
+Scheme proceedings can be commenced by the company, a restructuring officer, any creditor or shareholder of the company or (where the company is being wound up) by a liquidator.
 Scheme proceedings commenced by a creditor or shareholder would, however, require the company’s support.

-However, prior to the filing of the scheme petition, there may and likely will be a lengthy period in which the scheme terms are negotiated with key creditors, funding raised and the scheme document, detailed explanatory memorandum, evidence and other documentation are prepared.
+However, prior to the filing of the scheme petition, there may and likely will be a lengthy period in which the scheme terms are negotiated with key creditors, funding is raised, and the scheme document, detailed explanatory memorandum, evidence and other documentation are prepared.

 Filing a Scheme of Petition